Erectile dysfunctionImpotence; ED; Sexual dysfunction

 - Nitric oxide stimulates production of cyclic GMP, a chemical that relaxes the smooth muscles in the penis.
 This allows blood to flow into the tiny pool-like cavernous sinuses, flooding the penis.

-- This increase in blood flow nearly doubles the diameter of the spongy chambers of the cavernosum.
+- This increase in blood flow nearly doubles the diameter of the spongy chambers of the cavernosum and spongiosum.

 - The veins surrounding the chambers are squeezed almost completely shut against the rigid walls of the penis by this increase in pressure.

 - The veins are unable to drain blood out of the penis and so the penis becomes rigid and erect.